Stephentao-30/Human-Activity-Recognition-Using-Smartphones/README.md

 This repository contains the following files:

-- `CourseProject.R`: R script that performs the data cleaning and analysis.
+- `run_analysis.R`: R script that performs the data cleaning and analysis.
 - `tidyData.txt`: The final tidy data set created by the `run_analysis.R` script.
 - `CodeBook.md`: Describes the variables, data, and transformations performed to clean the data.
 - `README.md`: This file, providing an overview of the project and instructions on how to use the files.